wannabegeek/CoreDataExample/README.md

 - XML parsing of URLConnection response is very rough and make assumptions on data format, which if change will not fail gracefully.
 - No validation for invalid symbols.
 - Searching on the symbol list view isn't the most efficient, should real create a separate NSFetchedResultsController for searching with.
-- No indicator to show the user that data is loading
+- No indicator to show the user that data is loading in details view
 - No UnitTests implemented
 - Rotation in Symbol details view is not pretty!